 - The Dark-type was this in its introductory generation.
 Its attacks were all weak, they dealt special damage when most Dark-types (except Houndoom and Murkrow) specialized in physical damage, and the only Mechanically Unusual Fighter move it had at the time was Pursuit.
 The one saving grace it had was its immunity to the Game-Breaker Psychic-type, which was still a top-tier threat.

 - In general, every top-tier threat in Arena has at least one character specifically made to counter them, either released later on or was already available, which can be made easier with inheriting skills and equipping certain Sacred Seals to create unorthodox builds.
 However, it also has the unusual effect of creating a chain of anti-meta game units because they usually become top-tier threats themselves.
-An example includes Brave Lyn, who was made to counter sword, lance, and axe units with Distant Counter either in their A slot or within their weapons with Sacae's Blessing, suddenly becoming a big threat in Arena with 3 common builds for her* , so bow users with high Defense but low Speed and Resistance equipped with Bowbreaker were created to counter all three of her builds, until dragons with post-2.0.0 breaths with Distant Counter or refined Lightning Breath+ were much more easier to build, later becoming top-tier units themselves.
+An example includes Brave Lyn, who was made to counter sword, lance, and axe units with Distant Counter either in their A slot or within their weapons (who are very common at the time) with Sacae's Blessing, suddenly became a big threat in Arena with 3 common builds for her* , so builds of bow users with high Defense but low Speed and Resistance equipped with Bowbreaker were created to counter all three of her builds, until dragons with post-2.0.0 breaths* with Distant Counter or refined Lightning Breath+ were much more practical to build, later becoming top-tier units themselves.

 - Super Smash Bros.:

 - The mid-tier Ganondorf is considered a hard counter to the top-tier Ice Climbers in Melee thanks to his better neutral game.
 Samus's powerful projectiles also grant her a dead-even matchup against Fox and Falco, who are notorious for ranking at the very top of the tier list and centralizing the metagame around them.